This package contains art, text, or software code produced using generative AI.

 - Anchor & Scout Logic:

 - The Anchor: When you first select a token, the module remembers where you started.
 The coloured grid always shows your movement budget from that starting point.
 The Anchor point remains persistent until reset.
-To reset the Anchor, the default key press is

 - Metric Support: Automatically detects if a scene is using metres and scales the underlying calculations to match RMU standards.